mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 For each number of games, this plot shows how many times an NBA team has had a winning streak of that length.
 Since there are so many more streaks with a low number of games, the differences between all the long streaks don't show up so well.
-We can fix that:
+That can be fixed:

 ![Streak Histogram](http://dl.dropbox.com/u/7474408/hist.png)